microsoft/hlsl-specs/proposals/0013-expanded-comparison-sampling.md

 * Using `CalculateLevelOfDetail[Unclamped]` with a `SamplerComparisonState`
   sampler will no longer produce an error when compiling with appropriate shader model versions.
-* Invoking new methods `SampleCmpBias` and `SampleCmpGrad` with valid texture objects and parameters will not produce an unrecognized function error.

 #### New Errors